Found in 40 Collections and/or Records:

 Collection contains a typescript of a speech: Lyons, the quarry town, given by Kingery before the Monday literary Club in March 1948; and cover letter.

 Collection contains historical information and anecdotes about the building of the Teller House, Central City, Colo., compiled by Frank H. Owen and his mother, Mrs. N.D.
-(Sarah) Owen.
+Owen aka Sarah E. Wells.

 Collection contains extracts (typescript) from an article about a red sandstone butte on the South Fork of Powder River, ten miles north of Salt Creek, Wyo.
 Named after the brothers Frank W. and George Freund, gunsmiths in Cheyenne, Wyo.
 1860s and Denver, Colo.
 1870s.